Xinfeng railway station

 Xinfeng railway station (新豐車站 (Xīnfēng Chēzhàn)) is a railway station located in Xinfeng Township, Hsinchu County, Taiwan.
-It is located on the West Coast line and is operated by Taiwan Railways.
+It is located on the West Coast line and is operated by Taiwan Railway.

 History

 The railway station building was completed on 30 October 1893.
 Over the years, it had been renovated and rebuilt several times.
 Currently the old building is used as a Starbucks store.